How we’re maintaining our services for the public and supporting companies during the COVID-19 pandemic.

 You can pay your penalty by BACS.

-Our contact centre is now closed - we’re not able to take credit card payments over the telephone.
+We cannot take credit card payments over the telephone.

 Access to our offices

 Our offices are closed to the public until further notice.
 The delivery of paper documents is restricted.